dst80/design-patterns/structural_pattern/bridge/bridge.md

 Bridges can be used when

-* a permanent binding between an abstraction and its implementation should be avoided.
+* a permanent binding between an Abstraction and its implementation should be avoided.
 For example, to switch or replace the implementation during runtime.
 * both the abstractions and their implementations are to be subclassable.
 The bridge pattern allows different abstractions and implementations to be combined and expanded independently of one another.
-* changes in the implementation of an abstraction should habe no impact to the client
+* changes in the implementation of an Abstraction should habe no impact to the Client
-* the implementation on an actraction should be completely hidden for the client (e.g. c++)
+* the implementation on an actraction should be completely hidden for the Client (e.g. c++)